ogmini/Notepad-Tabstate-Buffer/README.md

 > WORK IN PROGRESS
 >
-> What you see here ever evolving notes and changing code as a investigate.
+> What you see here are ever evolving notes and changing code as a investigate the file format.

 # Notepad-Tabstate-Buffer